bluealpha-labs/website/src/content/articles/what-is-incremental-marketing.md

 title: "What Does 'Incremental' Mean in Marketing (and Why Should You Care)?"
 description: 'Understand the concept of incremental marketing, its importance for measurement accuracy, and how it transforms marketing decision-making.'
 image: '#/assets/backgrounds/background-13.png'
-author: 'matthias'
+author: 'peter'
-date: 2025-04-15
+date: 2024-08-12
+category: 'Incrementality Testing'
 time: 7
 tags: ['incrementality', 'measurement', 'mmm']
 status: 'published'
 ---

-# What Does 'Incremental' Mean in Marketing (and Why Should You Care)? | BlueAlpha

 You keep hearing one word consistently cutting through the noise in modern marketing: _incremental_.